ddmitov/perl-executing-browser/SETTINGS.md

   6669 - Alternate IRC [Apple addition]
   ```

 * The ``#PORT#`` keyword within the command line arguments is substituted with the first available safe port when a port range is given for the ``port`` element.
+It is not possible to supply the first available safe port from a port range to the local server application if the ``#PORT#`` keyword is missing within the command line arguments.

 * ``shutdown_command`` is appended to the base URL of the local server to make a special URL, which is invoked just before PEB is closed to shut down the local server and prevent it from becoming a zombie process. ``shutdown_command`` is not needed only if the local server can detect that PEB is disconnected and shut down on its own.
-This could be achieved by a WebSocket connection between the server and its HTML page in a single-page application, provided that the only page is not reloaded.
+This could be achieved by a WebSocket connection between the server and its HTML page in a single-page application, provided that the only page is not reloaded - see [Tabula](https://github.com/ddmitov/tabula) as an example.

 ## Selecting Files and Folders
 Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed from the name of the JavaScript object with the settings of the wanted dialog and a ``.dialog`` extension.
 Selected files or folders are seamlessly inserted in any local page by the ``receiverFunction`` taking all selected files or folders as its only argument.